-- Tenure-track Department faculty faculty members holding tenured or tenure earning appointments in the Department. - Specialized faculty faculty members receiving their assignments from the Department but whose appointments do not ear credit toward tenure. - Affiliated faculty faculty members holding tenured or tenure-earning appointments in other departments in the University who have been awarded appointments in the Department; tenure-track faculty at other universities who have been awarded appointments in the Department; personnel from another institution, e.g., laboratory or industrial, whose qualifications would ordinarily qualify them for tenure-track status in the University, who have been awarded appointments in the Department. - Administrative and Professional (A&P) personnel who receive their assignments from the Department. - University Service Personnel System (USPS) personnel who receive their assignments from the Department.
+- A. Faculty Membership.
+The faculty of the Department of Scientific Computing shall consist of those persons holding full-time tenured or tenured-earning appointments at the rank of Teaching Faculty, Assistant Professor, Associate Professor, Professor, along with Specialized Teaching and Research Faculty. - B. Department Membership.
+In addition to the faculty defined in II.A, the following are members of the Department of Scientific Computing: - Emeritus faculty retired faculty members who have been granted the title Emeritus. - Specialized faculty faculty members receiving their assignments from the Department but whose appointments do not earn credit toward tenure. - Affiliated faculty faculty members holding tenured or tenure-earning appointments in other departments in the University who have been awarded appointments in the Department; tenure-track faculty at other universities who have been awarded appointments in the Department; personnel from another institution, e.g., laboratory or industrial, whose qualifications would ordinarily qualify them for tenure-track status in the University, who have been awarded appointments in the Department. - Administrative and Professional (A&P) personnel who receive their assignments from the Department. - University Service Personnel System (USPS) personnel who receive their assignments from the Department.